swobspace/wobapphelpers/README.md

 Licence
 -------

-Wobappshelper Copyright (C) 2014  Wolfgang Barth
+Wobapphelpers Copyright (C) 2014  Wolfgang Barth

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by